Skip to content

 Middle Kingdom of Ancient Egypt

 As we mentioned at the beginning of this article, there is a dispute over whether the 13th Dynasty was part of the Middle Kingdom or the Second Intermediate Period.
-But the fact that it was a time of gradual decline does not match the prosperity Egypt enjoyed during the 11th and 12th Dynasties, which is what we tend to believe more.
+However, the fact that it was a gradual decline does not match the prosperity Egypt enjoyed during the 11th and 12th Dynasties, which is what we tend to believe more.

-The 13th Dynasty lasted for 154 years, from 1803 to 1649 BC, and everything about it is pretty abnormal.
-It was established by King Sobekhotep I, who was the son of Queen Sobekneferu from the 12th Dynasty.
+The 13th Dynasty lasted 154 years, from 1803 to 1649 BC, and everything about it is pretty abnormal.
+King Sobekhotep I, the son of Queen Sobekneferu from the 12th Dynasty, established it.

-First of all, the records that archaeologists found describe this time of dynasty as a state of total disorder and chaos that took over the entire country.
+First of all, the records that archaeologists found describe this period of the Dynasty as a state of total disorder and chaos that took over the entire country.
 Over 30 kings ruled in the 13th Dynasty.
-The reign of most of them was incredibly short, down to four months, and the longest was no more than five years.
+The reigns of most of them were incredibly short, down to four months, and the longest was no more than five years.

-Most of those kings were not related to one another, which may indicate there were a lot of conflicts over succession.
+Most of those kings were not related to one another, which may indicate there were many conflicts over succession.
 There is also no adequate documentation of them or their achievements, if there happened to be any in the first place.
-The government, as well as the military, were weakened, which may have opened the door for corruption and invasion.
+The government and military were weakened, which may have opened the door for corruption and invasion.

-Owning to the instability created by the frequent changing the ruling pharaoh, the mayhem Egypt fell into and the gradual downfall in most, if not all, of its affairs, many scholars believe that the 13th Dynasty cannot by any means be part of the Middle Kingdom, but it was instead the beginning of the Second Intermediate Period.
+Due to the instability created by the frequent changing of the ruling pharaoh, the mayhem Egypt fell into, and the gradual downfall in most, if not all, of its affairs, many scholars believe that the 13th Dynasty cannot by any means be part of the Middle Kingdom, but it was instead the beginning of the Second Intermediate Period.

-The Middle Kingdom of Egypt was one of the most prosperous periods in ancient Egypt, during which powerful kings ruled, whose legacy still survives to date.
+The Middle Kingdom of Egypt was one of the most prosperous periods in ancient Egypt, during which powerful kings ruled, whose legacy still survives.

-If you ever make it to or are already in Egypt and would like to take a dive into this period, make sure you pay the Karnak Temple Complex a visit and cross the Nile to the west bank to wander around the Mortuary Temple of Hatshepsut that looks like that built by king Amenemhat I. But if your visit is limited to Cairo, you can explore the Old Kingdom by visiting the Great Pyramids of Giza as well as the Sphinx and enjoy seeing many other fantastic attractions.
+If you ever make it to or are already in Egypt and would like to dive into this period, make sure you visit the Karnak Temple Complex and cross the Nile to the west bank to wander around the Mortuary Temple of Hatshepsut that looks like that built by king Amenemhat I. But suppose your visit is limited to Cairo.
+In that case, you can explore the Old Kingdom by visiting the Great Pyramids of Giza and the Sphinx and enjoy many other fantastic attractions.

 Leave a comment